AliMiraftab/semantic_search_esci/README.md

       return combined
     ```
   - Ultimately, the processed data is ready for the next steps: scoring with pre-trained models and fine-tuning.
 However, to save time, we only use the 'Product Title' feature as input for the subsequent steps.
-- 03_baseline.ipynb baseline models proposed by [esci-data train baseline](https://github.com/amazon-science/esci-data/blob/main/ranking/train.py).
+- 03_baseline.ipynb (Baseline Models): proposed by [esci-data train baseline](https://github.com/amazon-science/esci-data/blob/main/ranking/train.py).
+- 04_retrieval_ranking_pretrained_models.ipynb: using pretrained models for scoring, building the end-to-end Retrieval & Re-Ranking system accordingly, testing, and analysisng the result.
+- 05_retrieval_ranking_pretrained_models.ipynb: fine-tune the pretrained models, scoring, building the end-to-end Retrieval & Re-Ranking system accordingly, testing, and analysisng the result.